WLJSTeam/wljs-docs/docs/frontend/Reference/Graphics/Rotate.md

 ## Dynamics
-It support dynamic updates for `angle` variable.
+It support updates for `angle` variable.
 Graphics primitives `g` can be updated separately. `Rotate` only applies transformation on `g`.

 ```mathematica
 EventHandler[InputRange[0, 2.0 Pi, 0.1], Function[a,